![]() |

 - Prof. Vladislav Blatov, Samara State University (Russia)

-- Prof. Davide Proserpio, Departement CSSI - University of Milan (Italy)
+- Prof. Davide Proserpio, Department CSSI - University of Milan (Italy)

 - Prof. Mois Aroyo, Universidad del Pays Vasco (Spain)